RSGInc/populationsim/docs/application_configuration.rst

 */output* Sub-directory Contents (populated at the end of a PopulationSim run):

 This sub-directory is populated at the end of the PopulationSim run.
-The table below list all possible outputs from a PopulationSim run.
-The user has the option to specify the output files that should be exported at the end of a run.
+The table below lists common outputs from a PopulationSim run.
+Exact outputs depend on the configured run steps, integerization mode, and ``output_tables`` settings.
 Details can be found in the *Configuring Settings File* section.

 +---------------------------------+----------------------------+-----------------------------------------------------------------------------------------+
 | File                            | Group                      | Description                                                                             |